About the Microsoft Dataverse for Teams environment

 No direct API access to Dataverse for Teams will be provided, and only apps, bots, and flows embedded within the Microsoft Teams client will be able to access the Dataverse for Teams runtime.

-Dataverse for Teams is not available in the following regions: South Korea, GCC, GCC High.
+Dataverse for Teams is not available in GCC and GCC High.

 More information: Dataverse for Teams licensing FAQ

 This section provides a summary of key lifecycle operations that will be allowed with Dataverse for Teams environments.